bradyap/hscompsci/README.md

 Archive of Computer Science A & B work.
-This repo is not to be used for anything that compromises the Herndon High School honor code, available [here](https://herndonhs.fcps.edu/node/2131).
+This repo is not to be used for anything that compromises the Herndon High School [honor code.](https://herndonhs.fcps.edu/node/2131)
 --------
-Brady Pettengill, 2020 - 2021.
+Brady Pettengill, 2020 - 2021